Natural Sciences and Engineering Research Council of Canada

 Objective

-The objective of the Canadian Forest Sector Workforce Diversity undergraduate supplements is to:
+The objectives of the Canadian Forest Sector Workforce Diversity supplement are to:

-• encourage postgraduate studies in the fields relevant to the Canadian forest sector
+• encourage undergraduate and graduate students to pursue studies and careers in fields related to the Canadian forest sector

 Eligibility

-If you meet the eligibility criteria, you are automatically considered for this supplement when you apply to the Undergraduate Student Research Award (USRA) program.
+If you meet the eligibility criteria, you are automatically considered for this supplement when you apply to the Undergraduate Student Research Award (USRA), Canada Graduate Scholarship – Master’s (CGS M), Canada Graduate Scholarship – Doctoral (CGS D), or NSERC Postgraduate Scholarship – Doctoral (PGS D) programs.

-At the time of your USRA application, your proposed research project must fall within the research areas of relevance to Natural Resources Canada – Canadian Forest Service.
-Areas of relevance may fall within the following research subject codes:
+At the time of your application, your proposed research project must fall within the research areas of relevance to Natural Resources Canada – Canadian Forest Service, including the following research subject codes:

 • Forest engineering (1300)